nasa/Common-Metadata-Repository/search-app/docs/api.md

 | summary  (collections only) | the summary of intentions with which this collection was developed. - corresponds to the UMM summary field |
 | updated                     | date/time of the last update to the associated metadata                                                     |

-The following fields are specific to the CMR output and most correspond to ECHO10 fields of the same name:
+The following fields are specific to the CMR output and most correspond to ECHO10 fields of the same name.
+Important to note, dataCenter corresponds to the provider id while organizations will contain the data center names:

 |                                                                      CMR Specific Fields                                                                         ||
 |                  Field                     |                                                     Description                                                      |